jyoo0323/jyoo0323/README.md

 ## 👋 Hello There!
 I’m Jonghyun John Yoo a beginner developer
 - 🌱  On my way to be a junior developer.
-- 📫 You reach me via eamil: jonghyun.yoo0323@gmail.com
+- 📫 You can reach me via eamil: jonghyun.yoo0323@gmail.com

 ## 🛠 My Tech Stacks:
 #### 🧱 Languages: